What Are IVC Filters?

 Purpose of IVC Filters

-IVC Filter Complications and Safety Concerns
+IVC Filter Safety Concerns

-Initially intended to be permanent implants, the Food and Drug Administration (FDA) began recommending in 2010 that IVC filters be removed as soon as the risk for pulmonary embolism has based and the patient can withstand the removal surgery.
+Initially intended to be permanent implants, the Food and Drug Administration (FDA) began recommending in 2010 that IVC filters be removed as soon as the risk for pulmonary embolism has passed and the patient can withstand the removal surgery.
 From 2005 to 2010, the FDA received nearly a thousand complaints regarding several serious and less severe issues related to IVC filters.

 IVC Filter Lawsuits